Blog

 Easy to clean and easy to replace, looking after your carpet tiles is easy.
 Maintaining the day-to-day appearance of the carpets is simple as they respond well to regular vacuum cleaning but generally, as they are low pile, they tend to collect less dirt.
 Learn more about how to keep your carpets clean and prevent damage.

-If there is a problem area in a certain area, the benefit of the carpet tiles is that they can be easily replaced.
+If there is a problem area in a certain space, the benefit of carpet tiles is that they can be individually replaced.
 The tiles can be removed and replaced, as they were installed in the beginning.

 In the first instance of fitting carpet tiles, there is comparably very little waste since you order the tiles to fit the space – unlike broadloom, where this is not an option due to the wall-to-wall installation.
-This is a benefit in the long run too; should you need areas of the carpet tiles to be replaced, there is no need to replace the entire flooring.
+This is a benefit in the long run too; should you need certain areas replaced, as there is no need to replace the entire flooring.

 Additionally, carpet tiles are reusable in many cases.
 While they may no longer meet your requirements, in terms of colour, design or quality of appearance, they will likely find a use somewhere else.
 It is not uncommon for carpet tiles to become refurbished and used in social or entry-level housing.